dhbw-timetable/rablabla/README.md

 ```bash
 $ npm start
 ```
+You will see a local frontend using the staging backend API.

 ## Backend

-Currently our project does not provide an option to run Rablabla locally on your computer.
+Currently our project does not provide an option to run your backend locally on your computer.
 But you can easily push Rablabla to a test route on your IBM Bluemix Account and let it run online.
 To do so you can just run:

 ```
 $ npm run pack